techiediaries/techiediaries/_posts/2020/angular-9/2019-7-01-angular-ngtemplate-ngtemplateoutlet.md

 ## Conclusion

-As a wrap-up, we've seen how to create template partials using `ngTemplate` and `ngTemplateOutlet` in a simple Angular 8 example.
+As a wrap-up, we've seen how to create template partials using `ngTemplate` and `ngTemplateOutlet` in a simple Angular 9 example.

+We have leraned how to create a reusable component with an Angular 9 example using `<ng-template>` and seen what a template partial is.

+We' learned to pass properties to our Angular 9 partial templates using the `let-` syntax and how to render a template partial using Angular `ngtemplateoutlet` in our Angular 9 example.